Thursday, February 21, 2019 12:00 AM

 • September 28-October 1, 2020 (Monday to Thursday)

-The application deadline is January 15, 2019.
-Early application is encouraged, as admission is on a rolling basis.
+The application deadline was January 15, 2019.
+At this time the class is full.
+If you would like to be placed on a waiting list, please contact Beth Garnaas-Holmes by email at email@example.com.
 Please note that space is limited.
 Once the class fills, we will no longer receive applications.
 Once accepted, you will receive information about registering for room and board at the Ridge, about the fee payment schedule, and about dietary needs.
 Accepting your place in the program implies accepting payment of all fees.
 Limited scholarships are available.
 Should you need financial assistance, please contact Beth Garnaas-Holmes, Gateways Director, after being accepted.

 $4,200 for the training & single accommodations (when paid in full) or $1,450 paid in three installments (each payment due on or before first, third, and fifth session)